Link to google docs- https://docs.google.com/document/d/1B6qKtyseTW8RWQx9-1KifwnR-aGxW8XSfXAENOp7Jtc/edit?usp=sharing

 I have recently started working on some of the issues.

-I interned at a startup Carabiner Tech. as a software Development Intern for about a month where I added some features to the OCLAVI API(unlocking feature, adding image editing options).
-Apart from node.js, I learned Django, React.
+Further, I worked on developing Oauth Applications, Disaster Management Web app, etc which are mostly available at my GitHub profile.
+I have also interned at a startup called Carabiner Tech. as a Software Development Intern for about a month where I added some features to the OCLAVI API(unlocking feature, adding image editing options).
+I have worked using Angular, React and Django and have a good understanding of frameworks.
 I am currently working on learning Python and Ruby.
-As a part of Open Source, I have also made contributions to the Mozilla Profiler Codebase(PR1 PR2) and TaskCluster(PR1),
+Some mentionable projects I have done in a team are described in the next section.